Quibble7s/bugtracker-server/README.md

   }
   ```

+- Update the line `70` in the [Startup.cs file](/Startup.cs) to allow your frontned to comunicate with the API.
 - Run `dotnet run` to run the app.
+Now you can access all the endpoints at this url: [http://localhost:80](http://localhost:80).

 ## Documentation